-Potential Project Site On-Site Parking On-Street Parking Elementary Schools south east corners of the school unrestricted, with some accessed from 59 th Avenue SW.
-Accessible spaces in the northeast to school, parking is professional accessed from SW Stovens On-street parking in the vicinity is generally unrestricted, with some localized restrictions.
+Potential Project Site On-Site Parking On-Street Parking Elementary Schools Alki Two surface lots in the northwest and south east corners of the school accessed from 59 th Avenue SW.
+Accessible spaces in the northeast corner accessed from SW Stevens Street and a small parking area on SW Stevens Street reserved for school staff.
+On-street parking in the vicinity is generally unrestricted, with some localized restrictions.
 On the east side of 39 th Avenue SW adjacent to school, parking is prohibited except for school buses during arrival and dismissal periods.
-Frantz Coe Surface lot located at the northeast corner of the site accessed from 6 th Avenue W. On-street parking in the vicinity is generally unrestricted, with some localized time- restricted locations near commercial development.
 John Hay Two surface lots: one located at the northeast corner of the site accessed from Nob Hill Avenue N and the other located on the west side of the site accessed from 2 nd Avenue N. On-street parking in the vicinity is generally unrestricted, with some localized time- restricted locations on Queen Anne Avenue N. Parking is only permitted on one side of the street in several nearby segments.
 John Muir Surface lot located at the northwest corner of the site is accessed from S Walden Street.
 On-street parking in the vicinity is generally unrestricted.
 Adjacent to the school, parking is either prohibited to restricted to school load only, during arrival and dismissal periods.
 John Rogers Surface parking lots on the north portion of the site accessed from NE 109 th Street.
 On-street parking in the vicinity is generally unrestricted.
 Kimball Surface lot located at the northeast corner of the site accessed from S Hanford Street.
 On-street parking in the vicinity is generally unrestricted, with some streets located in an RPZ to the northeast of the site.
 Parking is prohibited on both sides of 23 rd Avenue S near the site.
 Lafayette Surface lot located in the northeast portion of the site accessed via alleys from California Avenue SW and SW Admiral Way.
 On-street parking in the vicinity is generally unrestricted, with some localized time- restricted locations near commercial development.
 McGilvra No on-site parking.
 On-street parking in the vicinity is generally unrestricted.